cemonatk/cemonatk.github.io/about.md

 **Interested in**

-1. Finding or analyzing internet-scale security problems which has impact on millions of users.
+1. Finding or analyzing security problems of computer software.
-2. Robust Testing for Software Development such as fuzz testing and related sub-topics.
+2. Robustness Testing for Software Development such as fuzz testing and related sub-topics.
-3. Competitive coding.
+3. Coding.

 **Some of my amateur/college projects**